|Student Union Policies

 In March of 2011, the student group Pro-Life at Dal (PLAD) organized a debate on abortion.
-The Vice-President of Student required PLAD to pay a $350 security fee, and also imposed other conditions.
+The Vice-President of Student Services required PLAD to pay a $350 security fee, and also imposed other conditions.
 On the night of the debate, the club was suddenly told that security officers would not intervene if any disruptions occurred.
 The room was vandalized prior to the event, and stink bombs went off intermittently throughout the debate.
 Dalhousie Security did not intervene at any point, and made no effort to find out who vandalized the room and disrupted the event.

 PLAD’s president wrote to the Vice-President of Student Services and expressed concern about Dalhousie’s failure to provide adequate security, and how this failure emboldens those who would disrupt future events.
 The University has not apologized for its inaction, and has not taken corrective measures to ensure future events did not face the same poor treatment and lack of protection.

-In November of 2010, controversial British MP George Galloway was scheduled to speak at Dalhousie, but the University then deemed him to be a security risk (“because he speaks about controversial topics”) and demanded extra money for increased security services.
+In November of 2010, controversial British MP George Galloway was scheduled to speak at Dalhousie, but the University deemed him to be a security risk (“because he speaks about controversial topics”) and demanded extra money for increased security services.
 This forced the event to be held off-campus.

 In 2007, Jared Taylor was invited to the University to debate a professor on racial diversity.
 Several weeks before the scheduled debate was to be held, the University issued a statement saying it “learned more about the background and standpoint of the others involved in the proposed debate and has concluded a debate with people who held such views would not be a useful way to explore the topic [of racial diversity]” and cancelled the debate.

-The Equity Policy further states:
+The DSU Equity Policy reads: